rpcpool/rpc-oauth-client/README.md

 ## Features

 The integration should support:
-  - Configuration of the parameters of an oauth2 pkce flow using custom auth/token urls (sample ones below for testing)
+  - Configuration of the parameters of an oauth2 pkce flow using custom auth/token urls along with custom requested scopes (sample ones below for testing)
   - Code verifier generation and validation for PKCE flow
   - Callback for receiving the initial authorization token and turning into a permanent token
   - Tracking expiry time of tokens received